ishu-yash/assessment-flow-md-file/LevelOps: Templates Flow.md

      - **Updated on :** This column gives date of template's last updation.
      - **Tags :** This column gives info about tags added to the assessment.
      - **Actions :** This column is provided with actions namely **Clone**, **Export** and **Delete** the assessment template.
- 4. User can filter the assessment list on the basis of tags, by clicking on filter button which offers, user a list of tags to select from.
+ 4. User can filter the assessment list on the basis of tags, by clicking on filter button which offers user, a list of tags to select from.
 On selecting tags, filters are applied to the list.
 ## <a id="issue-templates"> Issue Template Flow :</a>
  1. On clicking  **Issue Templates** option, user is navigated to [http://localhost:3000/#/admin/templates/issue-templates](http://localhost:3000/#/admin/templates/issue-templates).